davidgiga1993/pollect/README.md

 # Extensions

-This example shows how to add your own collectors
+This example shows how to add your own sources to pollect

 ## Source